AnyChart/docs.anychart.com/Basic_Charts/Area_Chart.md

 Most types of series in AnyChart can be drawn both in horizontal and vertical orientation: [Vertical Charts](Vertical/Overview).

-Here is the information about creating Vertical Area series:
+Here is information about creating Vertical Area series:

 * [Vertical Area](Vertical/Area_Chart)
 * [Vertical Spline Area](Vertical/Spline_Area_Chart)